dmn-tck/tck/runners/dmn-tck-runner-drools/README.md

 For the full list of running options, please reference the [general DMN TCK runners manual](https://github.com/dmn-tck/tck/tree/master/runners#how-to-buildexecute-test-for-a-vendors-engine).

-## Details on the DMN TCK Drools runner
+## Details on the DMN TCK Apache KIE Drools runner

 This runner configuration is meant to run normally out-of-the-box.

-This DMN TCK Drools runner reference a published Drools version as governed in this `pom.xml`.
+This DMN TCK Apache KIE Drools runner reference a published Drools version as governed in its `pom.xml`.

-The runner leverages the general DMN TCK jUnit runners architecture, to automate the execution of the TCK DMN tests on the referenced Drools version of the [Drools](https://drools.org) engine.
+The runner leverages the general DMN TCK jUnit runners architecture, to automate the execution of the TCK DMN tests on the referenced version of the [Drools](https://drools.org) engine.